NCU Challenge Cup

 The NCU Challenge Cup, also called the NCU Senior Challenge Cup and the NCU Senior Cup, is the most important provincial cricket knock-out cup of the NCU jurisdiction in Ireland.
 The competition began in 1887, with eleven clubs participating in the first competition, North Down eventually beating North of Ireland in the final at Ormeau.

 The Cup is open to teams playing in the Premier League and Section 1 of the NCU Senior League.
 It is sponsored by Arthur J Gallagher and marketed as the Arthur J Gallagher Challenge Cup.

 Matches consist of one 50-over innings per side.
 Where matches are interrupted or delayed because of weather, the number of overs may be reduced to a minimum of 20.
 Duckworth Lewis is employed where a match is interrupted after it has started.

 The most successful club in the competition is North Down with 32 victories (1 shared).

-Muckamore are the current holders after beating Lisburn in the 2024 Final.
+CSNI are the current holders after beating Instonians in the 2026 Final.